ramdacxp/dcache/README.md

 _**dcache** is a data cache for [TRMNL](https://usetrmnl.com/)._

-It receives data from [Home Assistant](https://www.home-assistant.io/) (or other sources) and provides it in a consolidated way to [TRMNL-Plugins](https://help.usetrmnl.com/en/articles/9510536-custom-plugins) (or other targets).
+It receives data from [Home Assistant](https://www.home-assistant.io/) (or other sources) and provides it as a consolidated `JSON Object` to [TRMNL-Plugins](https://help.usetrmnl.com/en/articles/9510536-custom-plugins) (or other targets).

 A typical flow could look like this: